In 2016 in Australia there were 182 fatal work-related accidents including:

 A good solution to this problem is making sure your employees and contractors are trained or inducted suitably about everything they need to know before taking on any tasks.
 Standard manuals can only impart so much information, can be easily misplaced and eventually inevitably become obsolete.
 Knowledge passed on from senior employees to junior employees can also be useful, but is not necessarily official information.

-Rapid Induct by Rapid Global is a workforce management software solution that allows organisations to efficiently induct their employees and contractors with information on their job role, company policies, safety procedures and other relevant information.
+Rapid Induct by Rapid Global is a online induction software solution that allows organisations to efficiently induct their employees and contractors with information on their job role, company policies, safety procedures and other relevant information.

-Employers have full access to the induction material and the interface makes it easy for them to design training courses, modules, questionnaires, and other key tools.
-Material can also be easily modified, such as if a policy has changed, or temporary conditions need to be addressed.
+Through the online induction system, employers will have full access to the induction material and the interface, making it easy for them to design training courses, modules, questionnaires, and other key tools.
+Material can also be easily modified in the case that a policy has changed, or temporary conditions need to be addressed.